Mayze123/cloudlunacy_front/README.md

 ### Connection Flow:

 1. Client connects to `<subdomain>.mongodb.cloudlunacy.uk` or `<subdomain>.apps.cloudlunacy.uk`
-2. HAProxy terminates TLS connection and routes based on hostname
+2. Traefik terminates TLS connection and routes based on hostname
-3. For MongoDB: HAProxy establishes a new TLS connection to the target MongoDB server
+3. For MongoDB: Traefik establishes a new TLS connection to the target MongoDB server
-4. For Apps: HAProxy forwards the request to the target application
+4. For Apps: Traefik forwards the request to the target application

 ## License